rambabuchamakuri/EurekaServer-CloudGateWay-Feign-Integration/README.md

 # EurekaServer-CloudGateWay-Feign-Integration

-Download this repository "EurekaServer-CloudGateWay-Feign-Integration" using "git pull" Import all maven projects one by one into your IDE and start the applications in your IDE using the below order.
+Download this repository "EurekaServer-CloudGateWay-Feign-Integration" using "git pull" OR simply download zip in your computer.
+Import all maven projects one by one into your IDE and start the applications in your IDE using the below order.

 # 1. Name : eureka-client-1  Port: 8761